 In fact, buildings and hotels on the island cannot be higher than the surrounding palm trees, so most of the scenery is obscured by nature trails and trees.

 The charming Sanibel Inn is located right on the beach and offers a perfect island stay.
-Go early or after a good storm, do the Sanibel Stoop and scoop up handfuls delicate gifts from the sea.
+Go early or after a good storm, do the Sanibel Stoop and scoop up handfuls of delicate gifts like sea glass and shells from the sea.
 They’re the perfect souvenir of your Florida vacation.